J M Barrie (1860 - 1937)

 JM Barrie sits among the long list of distinguished literary alumni the University of Edinburgh continues to cultivate.

-The likes of Sir Walter Scott, Robert Louis Stevenson, Sir Arthur Conan Doyle and, more recently, best-selling author Ian Rankin demonstrate that the University endures as an enriching environment for budding writers.
+The likes of Sir Walter Scott, Robert Louis Stevenson, Sir Arthur Conan Doyle and, more recently, best-selling author Ian Rankin and Man Booker International Prize winner Jokha Alharthi, demonstrate that the University endures as an enriching environment for budding writers.

-At the age of 22 Barrie enrolled at the University of Edinburgh during which time he wrote theatrical reviews for the Edinburgh Evening Courant.
+Barrie enrolled at the University of Edinburgh after leaving Dumfries Academy.
+While a student, he wrote theatrical reviews for the Edinburgh Evening Courant.
 After graduating in 1882, he moved to London to work as a journalist and pursue his literary ambitions.
 He published his first novel, Better Dead, in 1887 and after some success with fiction that dramatised the lives of rural populations in western Scotland, began writing plays in the 1890s.

 Barrie’s childhood has been analysed as a major catalyst behind his work.
 He was born in Kirriemuir, Forfarshire in 1860 and, as the son of a hand-loom weaver, his childhood was fraught with poverty.

 At the age of 6, his elder brother passed away and his mother never recovered from the loss.
 Critics suggest that Barrie’s focus on feminine identity, immortality and exile in his fiction was the result of his fractured relationship with his mother and his early experiences of death.

 From around 1894, Barrie’s friendship with the Llewellyn Davies family led to the formulation of the Peter Pan tales and, 10 years later, the play was staged in New York and London.